Which condition results from a deficiency of vitamin C?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-Scurvy is a condition that arises from a deficiency of vitamin C, also known as ascorbic acid.
-Vitamin C plays a vital role in the synthesis of collagen, which is an essential protein that helps maintain the integrity of connective tissues, skin, and blood vessels.
-Without adequate vitamin C intake, the body struggles to produce sufficient collagen, leading to symptoms associated with scurvy such as fatigue, gum disease, joint pain, and easy bruising.
-This condition highlights the importance of vitamin C, commonly found in fruits and vegetables, particularly citrus fruits, in maintaining health and preventing disease.
+Scurvy is a condition that arises from a deficiency of vitamin C, which is crucial for the synthesis of collagen, a protein that helps maintain the integrity of connective tissue, skin, and blood vessels.
+Without adequate vitamin C, the body cannot effectively produce or repair collagen, leading to symptoms such as fatigue, swollen gums, joint pain, and bruising.
+This condition historically impacted sailors and others who had limited access to fresh fruits and vegetables, which are primary sources of vitamin C.

 Subscribe